netdata/netdata/collectors/statsd.plugin/README.md

 Using the method you can send metrics from any script.
 You can generate events like: backup.started, backup.ended, backup.time, or even tail logs and convert them to metrics.

-**IMPORTANT**
+> **IMPORTANT**:
+>
-To send StatsD messages you need from the `netcat` package, the `nc` command.
+> To send StatsD messages you need from the `netcat` package, the `nc` command.

-There are multiple versions of this package.
+> There are multiple versions of this package.
 Please try to experiment with the `nc` command you have available on your right system, to find the right parameters.
+>
+> In the examples below, we assume the `openbsd-netcat` is installed.

 If you plan to send short StatsD events at sporadic occasions, use UDP.
 The messages should not be too long (remember, most networks support up to 1500 bytes MTU, which is also the limit for StatsD messages over UDP).
 The good thing is that using UDP will not block your script, even if the StatsD server is not there (UDP messages are "fire-and-forget").

-In the examples below, we assume the `openbsd-netcat` is available.

 For UDP use this: